kiwsan/angular6-realworld/README.md

 ## Github page deployment

-Run `ng build --prod --base-href https://kiwsan.github.io/angular6-realworld/` to build the production bundle, and than run the command `npx angular-cli-ghpages --dir=dist/angular-realword-project` to publish the application
+Run `ng build --prod --base-href https://kiwsan.github.io/angular6-realworld/` to build the production bundle, and than run the command `npx angular-cli-ghpages --dir=dist/angular-realword-project` to publish the application to Github page environment.

 ## Code scaffolding